GrOCE:Graph-Guided Online Concept Erasure for Text-to-Image Diffusion Models: Introduction

 \section{Introduction}

-Text-to-image diffusion models~\cite{ho2020denoising,dhariwal2021diffusion,nichol2021glide,rombach2022high,sohl2015deep,zhang2023adding} have rapidly evolved into the dominant paradigm for controllable image generation.
-Despite their remarkable capabilities, diffusion models frequently produce harmful, biased, or copyright-infringing content, raising serious ethical and regulatory concerns~\cite{leu2024auditing,zhao2024buster,yang2024sneakyprompt,zeng2024advi2i}.
-In response, current platforms often deploy coarse post-hoc filtering mechanisms that suppress entire content categories, sacrificing both fidelity and creative flexibility.
-This limitation reflects an inherent deficiency in existing architectures, which lack the capability for fine-grained semantic control.
-As diffusion models increasingly underpin creative industries, digital media, and design automation, the need for precise concept-level regulation has become not optional but essential for safe deployment.
-Concept erasure, defined as the targeted removal of undesirable semantic concepts while preserving non-target semantics, has therefore emerged as a crucial and technically challenging direction for ensuring safety and trust in generative diffusion models.
+Text-to-image diffusion models~\cite{ho2020denoising,dhariwal2021diffusion,nichol2021improved,rombach2022high,zhang2023adding} have rapidly evolved into the dominant paradigm for controllable image generation.
+Despite their remarkable capabilities, diffusion models frequently produce harmful, biased, or copyright-infringing content, raising serious ethical and regulatory concerns~\cite{somepalli2023diffusion,leu2024auditing,yang2024sneakyprompt,zeng2024advi2i,zhu2025reinforcing}.
+In response, existing concept erasure methods typically rely on fine-tuning model parameters and designing carefully crafted erasure objectives to achieve the desired effect~\cite{lu2024mace,gong2024reliable,lyu2024one,wang2025precise,lee2025localized}.
+However, they are unable to remove newly emerging concepts online.
+As diffusion models increasingly serve as a cornerstone for creative industries, digital media, and design automation, undesirable or copyright-protected concepts can emerge unpredictably, making it impossible to maintain a complete predefined list of concepts to remove.
+Consequently, concept erasure has emerged as a critical research area for ensuring the safety and reliability of generative diffusion models.
+Achieving online removal of harmful semantic concepts while preserving non-target content remains a significant technical challenge.